aridjayarecipes/cutesrecipes.web.app/content/post/2124-recipe-of-homemade-nonya-prawn-salad-with-sweet-and-sour-dressing.md

 1. Note: Different brands of chinese plum sauce vary in their sugar content, so adjust the dressing to suit your taste.
 To prepare Palm Sugar Syrup, bring half cup palm sugar shavings and half cup water to a boil.
 Add a pandanus leaf to the water, if desired.
 Then reduce the heat and simmer over low heat for 10 minutes or until the liquid thickens and becomes syrupy.
 Strain, discard the pandanus leaf if using, and set the syrup aside to chill.
 Some brands of palm sugar ar very hard and need to be chopped with a sharp knife before boiling

 In a small bowl, combine sugar and rice vinegar.
-I attended a free cooking class few months back which was organized by the housing She's a fabulous teacher because in no time, we've learned how to make prawn and pineapple curry, Nyonya salad and Hainanese rice ^^and she.
-Asam Prawns, Sweet & Sour Malaysia Nyonya Dish 亞參蝦，酸甜開胃的馬來西亞娘惹佳餚!
+I attended a free cooking class few months back which was organized by the housing She&#39;s a fabulous teacher because in no time, we&#39;ve learned how to make prawn and pineapple curry, Nyonya salad and Hainanese rice ^^and she.
+Asam Prawns, Sweet &amp; Sour Malaysia Nyonya Dish 亞參蝦，酸甜開胃的馬來西亞娘惹佳餚!
 This recipe is what such a comfort food as this Nyonya Steamed Fish covers all the flavours of spicy, sweet and a little bit of sour.
 Make dressing: Whisk sour cream, lime juice and chilli powder together until smooth.

 So that is going to wrap it up for this special food nonya prawn salad with sweet and sour dressing recipe.
 Thanks so much for reading.
 I am sure you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!